 Phone: (831) 471-1121

 If you're concerned that someone you love is in jail in Santa Cruz County, California, call Mr. Nice Guy Bail Bonds at (844) 400-2245.
 They can help you find your loved ones and get them home in record time.
-Or, you can also find them by searching the Santa Cruz County Sheriff's website or by clicking here.
+Or, you can also find them by searching the Santa Cruz County Sheriff's website.

 Bail Bonds in the City of Santa Cruz.